I’m a mom, a wife, a lifelong South Texan, and a committed conservative.

 Kristin Luckey – A Resilient Voice for District 37

-My greatest inspirations have always been my family.
-My grandmother started as a credit union teller in a closet-sized office and, through perseverance, became President of what is now Rio Grande Valley Credit Union.
-My mother followed the same path, serving as President of two different credit unions.
-Today, I carry their legacy of determination forward in my own work and family life.
+My greatest inspiration has always been my family.
+My grandmother began her career as a credit union teller working out of a closet sized office and went on to become President of what is now the Rio Grande Valley Credit Union.
+My mother followed that same path, serving as President of two different credit unions.
+Their leadership, resilience, and integrity set the standard I strive to live up to every day.

-I am a proud Texan, a Daughter of the Republic of Texas, and a lifelong resident of District 37.
+I am a proud Texan, a Daughter of the Republic of Texas, and a lifelong resident of House District 37.
 I understand the values, struggles, and hopes of our community because I have lived them.

 District 37 deserves a leader who won’t back down.